thethien8a/My-Cursor-Rules/global-rules/using-rules-memory.md

-# RULE 5: Memory Management Rule
+# RULE 6: Serena MCP Memory Management Rule

 **When use this rule**:
 - When user ask "update memory" or "cập nhật memory"